 "Interesting title.
 Oh wow what a beginning - love it!
 I'm not sure who she reminds me of most.
 I think but not positive, it's Nina Simone.
 She has a beautiful blend of artists from Etta James, Adele, a little Sarah Mclachlan, a sprinkle of Evanescence, and so many more but she has her own sound as well I think.
 I was a little surprised where the song went.
 In the beginning it almost has that "Mississippi Mud" (as I call it) feeling to it, but then goes into a lounge feeling.
 I enjoyed it, it wasn't what I was expecting and maybe that's a good thing, because it is a different twist for me and isn't just an average song.
 I love her voice in this song, love the sounds chosen, the delivery is laid back (but the song is too) - I would definitely listen to this."

 "Mellow and bluesy opening.
 Female vocalist has a soulful and a vibrant voice.
 Its all smokey and jazzy sounding with a stylish delivery and a great atmosphere.
 Instrumentals are great, lazy, and very likeable.
 Singer has true talent and the song is fantastic."

 "I like the song a lot.
 It has a very interesting fusion of instruments in it.
-The fusion of jazz blues and folk is something I heard the first time and it has been done well.
+The fusion of jazz blues and folk is something I heard for the first time and it has been done well.
 The song has smooth silky feel to it.
 The vocals are exceptional."